Simplon-hdf/concepteur-developpeur.com/1-basics/01-git/07-collaborative-work/en/article.md

 GitHub is a platform that hosts a variety of Git repositories.
 In addition to collaborating with other developers, it allows you to save a Git repository remotely (in the cloud), which is a significant advantage: the decentralization of projects.
 Imagine that you were to lose all the data on your hard drive; all your projects would be lost.
 Unless you had decentralized them through GitHub.
 In that case, you could recover your project from another computer.

 In addition to being reassuring for your progress, GitHub is very user-friendly and easy to use.
 While it may seem daunting to a novice, trying it is adopting it.
 We will dedicate an entire chapter to GitHub because there is so much to say about it.

+## Workflow

+A workflow is a way of working.
+There are different types of workflows when working collaboratively with Git and remote repositories.
+These can be seen as conventions aimed at streamlining collaborative work.
+These conventions exist to reduce the time spent on collaborative tool management.

+We will discuss this topic much later.
+This section serves as an introduction, and it is a subject too vast to be detailed here.